bminer/node-blade/README.md

 I'd say that Blade itself is **stable**.
 There are very few (if any) [known issues](https://github.com/bminer/node-blade/issues), and I think that Blade is ready for production environments.
 I use Blade for many of my projects.

-Meteor support for Blade is still in a **beta** or **release candidate** stage until the final release of Blade 3.0.0.
-Please test Blade with Meteor and report any bugs and/or weird behavior.
+[Meteor support for Blade](#meteor-support) is a **work-in-progress**.
+The Meteor team has been changing the Templating API for Meteor significantly, and it is quite likely that any code that has been written for Blade + Meteor support will be very broken in the near future.
+If you use Blade with Meteor, please hang in there.
+Once Meteor 1.0 is released and the APIs are well-documented, I will work to integrate Blade with Meteor.

 If you find a bug, please [report it here] (https://github.com/bminer/node-blade/issues).
 If you include the Blade code